jcossio/mg.hr/README.md

 * Core: Contains the core components shared by all the other projects
 * Data: Has the Data access logic
 * UI: Holds the UI part of the application
+* API: This is the web api portion